Scientific Fundamentals: Understanding Laws and Variables in Research

 Scientific laws have several key characteristics that distinguish them from other scientific concepts:

-laws apply systematically across time and space under specify conditions -
+- Universal application laws apply systematically across time and space under specify conditions

-they will allow scientists to will predict how systems will behave -
+- Predictive power they will allow scientists to will predict how systems will behave

-many laws can be express as mathematical equations -
+- Mathematical expression many laws can be express as mathematical equations

 Unlike theories, which explain phenomena, laws merely describe consistent patterns observe in nature.
 For example, newton’s law of universal gravitation describe how bodies with mass attract each other, but it doesn’t explain why gravity exist.